How to Prevent Dry Skin for Your Dog

 Other Home Remedies

 Home remedies like applying coconut oil or olive oil topically to your dog’s dry skin can help.
 Be careful that your dog does not spend a lot of time licking it off, as this will cause the skin to dry out and defeat the purpose of your treatment.
-Vitamin E oil is another oil that can help to moisturize your dog’s dry skin.
+Vitamin E oil is another oil that can help moisturize your dog’s dry skin.

 How to Prevent Dry Skin in Dogs